-Medigene’s new generation of dendritic cell (DC) vaccines have optimal immunotherapeutic potential to activate potent anti-tumor immune responses
+Medigene’s new generation of dendritic cell (DC) vaccines have optimal functional potential to activate potent immune responses

 Medigene has established a DC vaccine platform for the generation of antigen-tailored DC vaccines prepared from patients’ own blood cells.

 The patient-specific DCs produced by Medigene are derived from blood monocytes which are isolated and matured using a proprietary process which enables these autologous DCs to be produced rapidly in just a few days.
 Medigene’s DC vaccine production processes them in such a way that they can activate T cells as well as natural killer cells to attack the tumor.
 DCs are versatile in the forms of antigen they can use to initiate specific immune responses.
 DCs can be loaded with various tumor antigens to treat different forms of cancer.
 Since an immune response builds up over the total time of administration of the DC vaccine, this form of therapy is thought to be particularly suited for patients whose tumor burden has been reduced to such an extent (by chemotherapy or other means) that the prevention of the recurrence of the tumor disease is the main goal.

 - Young and potent DCs can be manufactured in just three to five days.

 - High quantity yields of DC vaccines for up to two years or longer.